 2009: To mark the tower's 120th anniversary, light shows are on display every night for two months between October to December.
 For one of these shows, the Eiffel is dressed in a variety of vibrant colors, from purple to red and blue, which progressively creep up and down the tower in arty, hypnotic patterns.

-2008: The Tower is emblazoned with blue and yellow lights to form the colors and motifs of the European flag, for the occasion of France assuming the presidency of the European Union.
+2008: The tower is emblazoned with blue and yellow lights to form the colors and motifs of the European flag, for the occasion of France assuming the presidency of the European Union.

-2004: The tower is lit in all-red to celebrate Chinese New Year, a popular festival in the capital.
+2004: The tower is lit in all-red to celebrate Chinese New Year, a popular annual festival in the capital.